-Feedback on the vision and goals

-- Anything important missing? - Suggestions for ways to improve them?
+- Do the draft vision and goals reflect JPACT priorities and input to date? - Anything important missing? - Suggestions for ways to improve them? - Does JPACT support the draft vision and goals?

-Questions on the process?

 Learn more about the Regional Transportation Plan at:

 Kim Ellis, AICP

 RTP Project Manager

 kim.ellis@oregonmetro.gov